-The MK7 from Grindosonic uses the Impulse Excitation Technique (IET) to determine mechanical properties about bulk materials such as elastic moduli (Young’s, shear, Poisson’s ratio) and damping.
+The Grindosonic MK7 uses resonance-based non-destructive testing with the Impulse Excitation Technique (IET) to measure mechanical properties such as elastic moduli (Young’s, shear, Poisson’s ratio) and damping, providing insight into stiffness, integrity, and energy dissipation.

 Founded over 50 years ago, and with over 2000 systems installed worldwide, Grindosonic is a recognised market leader in non-destructive testing based on the Impulse Excitation Technique (IET).
 Grindosonic prides itself on state of the art equipment that is easy to use and that is backed up by excellent service.